 Dogs in Parks & Trails

-Parks, Recreation and Culture recognize the importance of dogs to residents by providing eight dog off-leash parks.
-These off-leash parks are a safe way to excercise your best freind while socializing with other dog owners.
+Parks, Recreation and Culture recognize the importance of dogs to residents by providing twelve dog off-leash parks.
+These off-leash parks are a safe way to exercise your best friend while socializing with other dog owners.

 - Beban Park (entrance off Labieux Road)